Rethinking supply chain, what is it all about?

 - Perform an intertrip mutation with other vehicles in the same region.

 Do you want to know more about continuous (re)planning and the role Simacan can play in this to realise the best possible planning?
-Then participate in our series of webinars that are all about 'Rethinking supply chain operations'.
-The first webinar will take place on Thursday 29 April and will focus on how to gain 100% control over your transport execution.
-Sign up today!
+Then request a link to the replay of our webinars by sending an email to firstname.lastname@example.org.

-Of course you can also contact us directly for more information or a free demo.
+And of course you can also contact us for more information or a free demo.